NiklasMelton/vertebrae/README.md

 class slice.
 See
 `examples/sklearn_wine_pipeline.py` for a network-free real-data scikit-learn pipeline comparison.
-See the compression guide in `docs/compression.md` for compression options and guidance.
+See `docs/feature_extractors.md` for the full extractor matrix and install mapping, `docs/segmentation.md` for dense spatial workflows, and `docs/compression.md` for compression options and guidance.

 ## Command Line Interface